conorpp/efm8-arduino-programmer/README.md

 ### Software

 You need to have Python installed.
-Then, install some required python modules.
+Then, install some required python modules.Use Python 2.7 and Pyserial

 ```
 pip install -r requirements.txt